Beselam-Asefa/Memor-ReactNative/README.md

 ##  User Interview questions

-1) What do you think about the idea of medication,supplement and daily water intake tracker App?
+1) What do you think about the idea of medication and supplement  tracker App?
-2) What do you think about our prototype?
+2) What do you think about the prototype?
 3) Do you think the prototype reflects your idea of a tracker app?
 4) Why do you think someone would use this product?
 5) Which age group would use this product?